Homework Strategies For Your Child: Teaching Kids Time Management

 Teaching kids time management can help them learn to balance their social lives, academics, extracurriculars, and household obligations while reducing stress and fostering a sense of control over their own lives.
 Learning effective scheduling in childhood and adolescence helps prepare children for adulthood while helping mitigate some of the stress and anxiety that often accompanies this critical period in a young person’s life.

-Teaching time management skills
+Teaching kids time management skills to help with homework

 Cultivating good time management skills in young people is helpful into helping them become independent and successful.
 There are several ways to help guide youth as they learn to manage their time effectively.

-Create a time-friendly environment
+Teaching kids time management in a time-friendly environment

 To promote good time management skills, it can be helpful to create time-friendly environments that help kids use their time appropriately.
 For example, you may set up a dedicated space for studying that is quiet, comfortable, and free of distractions.
 Encourage your child to keep their space clean and organized to help mitigate chaos and disorganization.